vipulnaik/working-drafts/eaf/levels-of-donation.md

 don't exist yet, leveling up changes the qualitative picture in terms of what you can accomplish with your money.

-Since the different tiers I've identified are separated by factors of ~10, leveling up is not easy.
+Since the different levels I've identified are separated by factors of ~10, leveling up is not easy.
 Let's talk about the three ways of leveling up: